Paint by Numbers Tips – 10 Tricks to Know Before You Start Painting by Numbers

 6. Put more paint when using lighter colors

-A problem for many of you who are just starting is that you don’t cover the numbers properly and then complain that the paints are not thick enough.
+A problem for many of you who are just starting is that you don’t cover the numbers properly and then complain that the acrylic paints are not thick enough.
 There are more easy tricks on how to avoid numbers being visible.
 The easiest is to paint the numbers twice and use thicker paint.
 You can also help yourself by using a white pen marker to cover the number each time before applying the paint.
 It makes the work less smooth as you have to put the brush aside each time, grab the pen, whiten the number and then repeat the same again.
 But the result is sure and you avoid using excess paint.

 7. Check the reference guide often